 “Jesus said to her, “Woman, believe me, the hour is coming when neither on this mountain nor in Jerusalem will you worship the Father.
 You worship what you do not know.
 We worship what we know, for salvation is from the Jews.
 But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth.
 For the Father is seeking such people to worship Him.””
 (John 4:21-23)

-Gentiles do not require to hold to Jewis laws and culture
+Gentiles do not require to hold to Jewish laws and culture

-Later on after Jesus ascended to heaven, some Gentiles (non-Jews) believed the Gospel and received the Holy Spirit.
-Showing that God had accepted them (Acts 10).
+Later on after Jesus ascended to heaven, some Gentiles (non-Jews) believed the Gospel and received the Holy Spirit, which showed that God had accepted them (Acts 10:44-48).
 But some Jews disagreed with this, and said that the Gentiles had to become Jews in order to be saved (Acts 15:5).
-The leaders of the early church gathered to consider this objection, but they concluded that if God accepts non-Jewish believers by giving them His Holy Spirit.
-Then they should not require them to hold to Jewish laws and culture either:
+The leaders of the early church gathered to consider this objection, but they concluded that if God accepts non-Jewish believers by giving them His Holy Spirit, then they should not require them to hold to Jewish laws and culture either:

 “And after there had been much debate, Peter stood up and said to them: “Brothers, you know that in the early days God made a choice among you.
 That by my mouth the Gentiles should hear the word of the gospel and believe.
 And God, who knows the heart, bore witness to them, by giving them the Holy Spirit just as He did to us.
 And He made no distinction between us and them, having cleansed their hearts by faith.
 Now, therefore, why are you putting God to the test by placing a yoke on the neck of the disciples that neither our fathers nor we have been able to bear?
 But we believe that we will be saved through the grace of the Lord Jesus, just as they will.””
 (Acts 15:7-11)